microchip-pic-avr-examples/atmega4808-air-quality-monitor-studio/README.md

 This example demonstrates smart, secure and connected indoor Air Quality Monitor (AQM) using AVR IoT WG board powered by ATmega4808 MCU, secured by ATECC608A security chip and connected by WINC1510 WIFI module.

+**Note**

+Download/Clone the project at root of the directory to avoid build errors due to windows path length limitation.

 **INTRODUCTION**

 In this application demonstrator, the AQM system is designed and implemented using core independent peripherals (CIPs) and intelligent analog peripherals of the ATmega4808 microcontroller featuring the 8-bit AVR® processor.
 Microchip’s CryptoAuthentication™ secure element (ATECC608A) and a fully certified Wi-Fi® module (ATWINC1510) are used to securely connect, the smart AQM to Google Cloud IoT Core platform.